angadjot/excelator-chrome-extension/README.md

 # Excelator Chrome Extention

 Excelator is a chrome extention developed using React.
 This plugin accepts a xml, xls, xlsx file and converts the data in the file to Json.
-The parsed json is copied to the clipboard and can then be used by the user.
+Once the xml/xlsx file is parsed, the user is provided option to download the file containing parsed json.

 ## Getting Started